← Back to home

 5. Locator database

-Import a text file with known stations for callsign autocomplete:
+Import a text file with known stations for callsign autocomplete.
+One station per line:

 G4SWX;JO02RF

 Click 📂 Load locator file in Settings.
-The database is stored in the browser.
+The database is stored in the browser and merged with any new file you load.

 6. Aircraft scatter